Twins vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have gone 63-42 in games they were favored on the moneyline (winning 60% of those games).
+- The Twins have put together a 64-42 record in games they were favored on the moneyline (winning 60.4% of those games).

-- Minnesota has played in 156 games with over/under set, and have combined with opponents to go over the total 78 times (78-71-7).
+- In the 157 games in which oddsmakers have set an over/under for Minnesota, it has combined with opponents to go over the total 79 times (79-71-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!